huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 Congratulations for making it until the end. 🎉

-A Good idea to extend this demo would be to test out with a completely different model, say an audio model or image generaion one.
+A good idea to extend this demo would be to test out with a completely different model, say an audio model or image generaion one.

 Happy hacking 🙌